anstoradonlab/radon-monitor-gui/README.md

 # radon-monitor-gui

 This is a graphical user interface for ANSTO's dual flow loop two filter radon detectors.
-This repository might be merged with  [radon-monitor](https://github.com/anstoradonlab/radon-monitor) in the future.
+This repository has now been merged with  [radon-monitor](https://github.com/anstoradonlab/radon-monitor) in the future.

+To download a Windows installer, go to https://github.com/anstoradonlab/radon-monitor/releases